-It is possible to prevent data errors from being introduced [35], but this requires devising integrity constraints that anticipate all possible erroneous updates.
+It is possible to prevent data errors from being introduced [36], but this requires devising integrity constraints that anticipate all possible erroneous updates.
 Chen et al. [7] follow a more interactive approach, asking the user a challenge question to verify an update by comparing the answer with the post-update query execution.
 This approach is similar to tests, but requires manual effort and interferes with normal system use.
 In contrast, continuous data testing focuses on detecting errors, rather than preventing them, and has a minimal impact on normal execution.

-Database testing research has focused on generating tests, discovering application logic errors, and debugging performance [19, 25], but not detecting data errors.
+Database testing research has focused on generating tests, discovering application logic errors, and debugging performance [19, 26], but not detecting data errors.
 Meanwhile extensive work automatically generating regression tests (e.g., [22]) has neither focused on data testing, nor query generation.

-In the spreadsheet domain, data bugs can be discovered by finding outliers in the relative impact each datum has on formulae [1], by detecting and analyzing data region clones [15], and by identifying certain patterns, called smells [8].
+In the spreadsheet domain, data bugs can be discovered by finding outliers in the relative impact each datum has on formulae [1], by detecting and analyzing data region clones [14], and by identifying certain patterns, called smells [8].
 In contrast, the continuous data testing approach is system specific, uses tests that encode the system semantics, and, of course, applies to systems that use databases.

-In writing software systems, running tests continuously and notifying developers of test failures as soon as possible helps write better code faster [28].
-Reducing the notification time for compilation errors eases fixing the compilation errors [12].
-Continuous execution of programs, even data-driven programs, such as spreadsheets, can inform developers of the programs' behavior as the programs are being developed [14, 17].
+In writing software systems, running tests continuously and notifying developers of test failures as soon as possible helps write better code faster [29].
+Reducing the notification time for compilation errors eases fixing the compilation errors [17].
+Continuous execution of programs, even data-driven programs, such as spreadsheets, can inform developers of the programs' behavior as the programs are being developed [13, 16].
 Continuous integration and merging can notify developers about merge conflicts quickly after they are created [3, 4].
-And speculative analysis can inform developers about errors they have not yet created, but are likely to soon [2, 24].
-Likely tests can also be predicted and executed in the background to discover unexpected behavioral changes [33].
+And speculative analysis can inform developers about errors they have not yet created, but are likely to soon [2, 25].
+Likely tests can also be predicted and executed to discover unexpected behavioral changes [34].
+An in-sync copy of the system or data can allow for impure tests [24].
 Overall, notifying developers sooner of problems appears to make it easier to resolve those problems, which is the primary goal of continuous data testing.